Priyank-01/git_practice_assignmnet/README.md

 # git_practice_assignmnet
-code for palindrome and prime number check.
+code for palindrome and prime number check